 To address the testing deficiency, Murphy and his team converted their biosafety level 2 plus (BSL-2+) basic science research facility into a clinical diagnostic laboratory.

 The team requested and received emergency use authorization (EUA) from the U.S. Food and Drug Administration (FDA) to repurpose the lab to process a real-time reverse transcription polymerase chain reaction (RT-PCR) test developed to detect viral SARS-CoV-2 RNA from nasopharyngeal swabs.
 The lab is currently functioning as an accredited space under CLIA guidelines and those from the College of American Pathologists (CAP).

 The lab's medium-throughput diagnostic assay can process over 50 patient samples on a single real-time RT-PCR plate and the automated pipeline works with BMC's electronic medical record system to expedite the testing process.
 The new test has allowed BMC to significantly reduce the test result TAT from five to seven days to less than 24 hours.

 Importantly, the lab's test was developed with techniques and reagents that are likely to remain available during the pandemic.
 Molecular biology expertise provided by Murphy and his team enabled them to design an assay with the flexibility to use various reagents at each step of the process.

-"Our 'home-brew' assay is extremely flexible, allowing us to slot in various reagents at multiple points and eliminating potential supply-chain issues," said Murphy.
+"Our 'home-brew' assay is extremely flexible, allowing us to slot in various reagents at multiple points and eliminating potential supply-chain issues," Murphy said.

 The authors hope that their success will serve as a blueprint for other academic centers and community hospitals lacking capital-intensive automated laboratory machinery to quickly "stand-up" as an in-house real-time PCR-based diagnostic assay for SARS-CoV-2 testing of their own underserved populations.